Computing Equilibria in Stochastic Nonconvex and Non-monotone Games via Gradient-Response Schemes: Applications and numerics

-We validate the almost sure convergence of \textbf{ZAMGR} by testing the relative error $\frac{\|x^{k}-x^{\ast}\|}{\|x^{\ast}\|}$ without expectation.
-The error trajectories are shown in Figure \ref{fig-2c}.
-We can observe that: (i) ZAMGR scheme is slow and the convergence slows down as the number of iterations increases; (ii) A larger step size performs better than a smaller step size given the same number of iterations.
+Due to the unavailability of $\nabla \theta_{c}(x)$, we use $\mathbb{E}[\| x^{k} - x^{\ast} \|^{2}]$ as the convergence measure and test three different constant stepsizes in Figure \ref{numerics}-(d).
+All curves are averaged over $20$ runs.
+We may observe that a larger step size performs better than a smaller step size given the same number of iterations.